Calvin-CS/Kinect2JSON/README.md

 Next, go into the unzipped "server" folder.
 Open the "server" folder inside, and then click on setup.

-A window will come up saying "windows protected your PC".
-Click "more info", then click "run anyway".
+A window will come up saying "windows protected your PC". ***Don't click on "OK"*** Click "more info", then click "run anyway".

 A box will come up saying "Application Install - Security Warning".
 Click "Install".